Table of Contents

 - It should be taken after having breakfast and dinner.

-- Or should be taken as directed by doctor.
+- Or should be taken as directed by a doctor.

 Suggestions, Contraindications, Interactions, Side-effects and Warnings